-However, rotenone treatment may not be toxic to all aquatic invertebrates, as CDFW found in tests of benthic macroinvertebrate exposure to CFT LegumineTM and Nusyn-Noxfish (another rotenone formulation).
+However, rotenone treatment may not be toxic to all aquatic invertebrates, as CDFW found in tests of benthic macroinvertebrate exposure to CFT Legumine[TM] and Nusyn-Noxfish (another rotenone formulation).
 Aquatic invertebrates considered representative of a proposed stream treatment area were collected and exposed to a range of rotenone concentrations that encompassed the planned treatment concentrations of 25 to 50 ppb rotenone.
 Results showed 4 hr LC50 values ranged from 41 to 274 ppb rotenone and 8 hr LC50 values ranged from 13 to 174 ppb rotenone for various species of caddisflies, mayflies and stoneflies (CDFW unpublished data).
 Results show that treatment concentrations of 25 to 50 ppb rotenone would have differential effects on these species, including being below the "no observed effect level" (NOEL) for some species.

 A comprehensive review of published studies on the effects of rotenone treatment on invertebrate assemblages (Vinson et al. 2010) found that reported recovery varied widely, with several studies reporting few effects and several studies reporting substantial effects.
 They attributed these differences as resulting from three factors including: 1) rotenone concentration, duration and treatment area, 2) study objectives and sampling intensity, and 3) variation in toxicity among taxa and taxonomic groups.
 Higher rotenone concentration levels almost always led to greater effects on invertebrates.
 Although a mean concentration of 25 to 50 ppb rotenone for less than 8 hours has been suggested to achieve full trout mortality while minimizing invertebrate mortality (Finlayson et al. 2010), most fish removal projects used higher dosages, including one with a maximum concentration of 470 ppb rotenone (Binns 1967).
+Currently, permitting and labeling requirements allow for a maximum concentration of 50 ppb rotenone (Zoëcon 2015).

 Differences among invertebrate morphologies and habitats occupied also appear to have considerable influence on the effects of rotenone on invertebrates (Vinson et al. 2010).
 For example, planktonic invertebrates that occupy open water appear more sensitive than benthic invertebrates that occupy substrate habitat.
 In addition, smaller invertebrates appear more sensitive than larger invertebrates; and aquatic invertebrates that use gills appear more sensitive than those that acquire oxygen through other means.
 This last point suggests rotenone may have greater effects in high elevation streams where cold water and high oxygen levels favor usage by small gilled invertebrates often dominated by EPT taxa.
 However, these taxa are much more benthic than planktonic, which appears to mitigate effects of rotenone.
-Although studies in mountain streams have generally showed EPT taxa to be more susceptible to rotenone than other taxonomic groups (Binns 1967, Mangum and Madrigal 1999, Whelan 2002, Hamilton et al. 2009), several of these projects (Binns 1967, Mangum and Madrigal 1999, Hamilton et al. 2009) used substantially higher rotenone dosages than necessary.
-Using recommended dosages would therefore limit effects of rotenone.
+Although studies in mountain streams have generally showed EPT taxa to be more susceptible to rotenone than other taxonomic groups (Binns 1967, Mangum and Madrigal 1999, Whelan 2002, Hamilton et al. 2009), several of these projects (Binns 1967, Mangum and Madrigal 1999, Hamilton et al. 2009) used substantially higher rotenone dosages than legally allowed by the label.
+Using lower, legally allowed dosages would therefore limit effects of rotenone on macroinvertebrates.